-My name is Daniella Aschettino and it is a privilege to be a part of the Metropole School community.
-I have been fortunate enough to have worked within GEMS for the past 10 years, spending seven years in leadership at GEMS Wellington Academy and the past two years as Secondary Headteacher at GEMS Metropole.
+My name is Daniella Aschettino and it is a privilege to be a part of the Metropole School community, where I have been the Secondary Headteacher for the past three years.
+I have been fortunate enough to have worked within GEMS for ten years, spending seven years in leadership at Wellington Academy Silicon Oasis and Deputy Headteacher before moving to Metropole School.

 In my spare time I enjoy practicing yoga; one of my fondest memories is spending some extended time in Bali learning yoga and learning the skill of mindfulness.
 Student well-being is at the centre of all that we do, and with a healthy body and mind, I believe staff and students are able to achieve their goals.